garden-io/garden/docs/overview/garden-vs-other-tools.md

 4. ArgoCD then triggers the production deployment process and takes things from there.

-See our [blog post on using Garden with ArgoCD and Helm](https://garden.io/blog/argo-cd-helm-charts) for a full example of this.

 ## Custom deployment scripts

 While custom scripts and other in-house tooling gives you complete control, it also means a lot more work for your team down the line.
 Scripts also tend to be brittle, and are hard to maintain and test when new components are introduced, or dependencies change.